Football Australia, 1977 - Present

 FFA's long-term vision is for Football to be the largest and most popular sport in Australia.

 - + Having first reached the World Cup in 1974, Australia have gone on to appear at every World Cup since 2006

 - + The Australian national soccer team got nicknamed “Socceroos” back in 1967 by Sydney journalist Tony Horstead.

-- + In 2005, FFA established Australia's first ever fully professional national football league - the Hyundai A-League.
+- + In 2005, FFA established Australia's first ever fully professional national football league - The A-League.

-- + Just three years later in 2008 the FFA introduced the Westfield W-League.
+- + Just three years later in 2008 the FFA introduced The W-League.

 Other Information: International Sound cleared for all footage/programming.